nora-kauczor/session-notes/js-and-react/react-basics.md

 - createRoot creates an object, which is the virtual DOM
 - render method displays it to the browser
 - `<App /> `is a convention, but you can call it what you like
-- but you have a main component (...?)
-- react uses a virtual DOM
-- react holds all the change in a variable and when ... it updates the website only in the places, where the change is
+- react updates the website only in the places, where the change is
-- roots(???) has to have an initial component.. wrap react-elements inside ...

-- "bootstrap code"

 ## What is React and why do we use it?